Winter storm to bring frigid cold and 5 to 10 cm of snow to GTA

 City officials have said that they will have 200 salt trucks, 300 sidewalk plows and 600 road plows at the ready to respond to today’s storm.

 They also say that they will be deploying 10,000 to 12,000 tonnes of salt on city roads as a “first line of defence.”
-That salt will also be mixed with an additive that is used to improve its effectiveness in extreme cold.
+That salt will also be mixed with a beet juice additive that is used to improve its effectiveness in extreme cold.

-“It is a derivative from beet juice and it allows the salt to become more effective in cold temperatures.
-We only use it in extreme cold,” Superintendent of Road Operations Mark Mills told CP24 on Friday.
+“We have been tracking this for a number of days now and we spoke to our meteorologist earlier this morning and he is still saying about eight to 10 cm along the lakeshore so we are preparing for that,” Superintendent of Road Operations Mark Mills told CP24 on Saturday morning.
+“Right now we are actively patrolling the roads.
+We do see a little bit of flurry activity happening right now and as soon as that starts to stick we will be activating our snow plows.”

+Mills said that there about 1,500 staff available to respond to today’s storm.